Shanahan should have heeded Belichick's Fangio blueprint - WHIZ News

 Shanahan didn’t use one of his three timeouts, a concession that he was satisfied to go into halftime tied at 10.

-As Shanahan let the seconds tick away, the camera cut to 49ers general manager John Lynch frantically signalling that his coach needed to call timeout, then looking perplexed that he didn’t.
+As Shanahan let the seconds tick away, the camera cut to 49ers general manager John Lynch frantically signaling that his coach needed to call timeout, then looking perplexed that he didn’t.

 After a touchback, San Francisco got the ball with 59 seconds left in the half.